nellaivijay/CarND-P2/writeup_P2.md

 Second, I augmented the training set to address the over/under-representation issue.
 Specifically, I used a combination of random translation, random scaling, random warping, and random brightness to increase the minium number of each label to be 1,000.

-The 6th cell contains the code for random translation:
+Random translation:

 ![Figure 4](transplation.png)

-The 7th cell contains the code for random scaling:
+Random scaling:

 ![Figure 5](scaling.png)

-The 8th cell contains the code for random warping:
+Random warping:

 ![Figure 5](warping.png)

-The 9th cell contains the code for random brightness:
+Random brightness:

 ![Figure 6](brightness.png)

-Below is a comparison between the orignal (top row) and the augmented images (bottom row) of 5 randomly selected images (12th cell).
+Below is a comparison between the orignal (top row) and the augmented images (bottom row) of 5 randomly selected images.

 ![Figure 7](augmented.png)

-In the original training set, the minimum number of label was 180 (10th cell).
-In the augmented training set, I increased it to 1,000 (11th cell).
-Now the historgram shows more homogeneous distribution of labels (13th cell).
+In the original training set, the minimum number of label was 180.
+In the augmented training set, I increased it to 1,000.
+Now the historgram shows more homogeneous distribution of labels.

 ![Figure 8](histogram2.png)